pingcap/tidb/docs/design/2022-04-15-multi-schema-change.md

 | Non-reorg Modify Column | Public (before meta change)                | Public (after meta change)                  |
 | Reorg Modify Column     | None, Delete-Only, Write-Only, Write-Reorg | Public                                      |

 To achieve this behavior, we introduce a flag named "non-revertible" in the sub-job.
 This flag is set when a schema object has reached the last revertible state.
+A sub-job with this flag is considered temporary completed, so that the worker can select the next sub-job.
 When all sub-jobs are non-revertible, all associated schema objects change to the next state in one transaction.
 After that, the sub-jobs are executed serially to do the rest.

 On the other hand, if there is an error returned by any sub-job before all of them become non-revertible, the entire job is placed in to a `Rollingback` state.
 For the executed sub-jobs, we set them to `Cancelling`; for the unexecuted sub-jobs, we set them to `Cancelled`.